 The reason why it happens is due to joining unengaging group boards.
 If you don’t know what does it means?
-Then, sharing your pins in such group boards wouldn’t give you much clicks or repins.
+Then, sharing your pins in such group boards won’t get you clicks or repins.

-Unengaged group boards bring down your average repin rate.
-Pinterest loves to share content that gets a lot of repins, from pinners who have a high repin rate.
+Unengaged group boards also bring down your average repin rate & it hurts your profile badly.
+Pinterest loves to share those content that gets a lot of repins, from other pinners.

-Low performing group boards lower both of those averages which impacts your Pinterest account health.
+Bad performing group boards lower your repin rate which impacts your Pinterest account health.
 So, it’s very important to leave such group boards which aren’t engaging.